-September xx, 2015
+September 9, 2015

 FIA & CUIA Review

 Policy & Legislation Division

 Ministry of Finance

 PO Box 9470 Stn Prov Govt

-Victoria, BC

-V8W 9V8
+Victoria, BC V8W 9V8

 Email: fiareview@gov.bc.ca

-Subject: Financial Institutions Act & Credit Union Incorporation Act Review: Initial Public Consultation Paper
+Subject: Financial Institutions Act & Credit Union Incorporation Act Review

-CAFII is pleased to provide the following input in response to the issues and questions raised in the Initial Public Consultation Paper that are germane to our members' insurance-related activities.
+CAFII is pleased to provide the following input in response to the issues and questions raised in the Initial Public Consultation Paper that are relevant to our members' insurance-related activities.
 Our responses are offered from the perspective of insurers and distributors that

-- offer creditor's group insurance and travel insurance in BC and across Canada; - offer their insurance solutions through alternate, non-traditional distribution channels such as direct mail, contact centres, and the internet; and - for the most part, are federally incorporated and subject to both federal and provincial regulation.
+- offer creditor's group insurance and travel insurance in BC and across Canada; - offer insurance solutions through alternate, non-traditional distribution channels such as direct mail, contact centres, and the internet; and - for the most part, are federally incorporated and subject to both federal and provincial regulation.